IPDRM 2025

 Submissions

-• Extended Paper Submission: August 11th 2023
+• Extended Paper Submission: TBA

-• Paper Notification: September 7th, 2023
+• Paper Notification: TBA

-• Final Paper Due: September 27th, 2023
+• Final Paper Due: TBA

 Submission Guidelines:

-Full submission will be up to 8 pages long using the same format as the SC23 conference (i.e. using the ACM conference template).
+Full submission will be up to 8 pages long using the same format as the SC25 conference (i.e. using the ACM conference template).
 This limit includes all materials (figures, bibliography, appendixes, etc).
 All submitted papers will undergo a rigorous review process and each will have at least three reviews by members of the program committee.
 Papers will be accepted based on their technical contributions.
 “Crazy and Wild ideas” are welcome.
 Accepted papers will have quick lighting presentations on the workshop day to spark conversation and discussion.
 Papers can be submitted at SC Submission site

 Organizing Committees